 After School Matters, a landmark Chicago based nonprofit after school program, has a similar innovative approach to impacting the lives of youth through safe, engaging after school activities focused on exploration, discovery and mentorship.
-Through this partnership, Ignition Community Glass (ICG) offers 14-18 year old Chicago youth the opportunity to explore 3-D art through the glass medium.
+ICG, in partnership with ASM, offers 14-18-year-old Chicago youth the opportunity to explore 3-D art through the glass medium.

 Chicago Youth Centers (CYC)

 One of ICG’s longest and most creative partnerships, Chicago Youth Centers has helped ICG envision and grow its blended model: A combination of in-classroom and in-studio programming.
 In 2017, supported by Bernzomatic’s Find Your Fire Grant, ICG and CYC offered a STEAM based program entitled ‘Broadening Young Minds Through Creative Recycling Project.’
 The program served youth ages 12-18 from four Chicago communities, North Lawndale, South Shore, Bridgeport and Bronzeville.
 The 12-week program planned and implemented glass projects to promote community pride, awareness and peace through creative design.
 The overall project was designed to help youth build relationships, express themselves through art and learn to cultivate peace both within themselves and their communities through the process of glass blowing and artistic creation.

 ICG is thrilled to continue to grow this meaningful partnership with so many possibilities!